Pox17/group5-HW-SC-PLAS/readme.md

   ![](./images/masterSection.PNG)

-  * The **PLAYALL** button allows to playall the sounds together and to stop some or all them if they are playing.
+  * The **PLAYALL** button allows to play all the sounds together and to stop some or all them if they are playing.
   * ![](./images/playAllBTN.PNG)

   * The reverb controls allow the user to modify the parameters of the reverb effect applied to the master channel